FermiDirak/instabotjs/README.md

 Once your instagram is logged in via puppeteer, select an action:
 ```
 ❯ 1) repost post from Reddit
+❯ 2) create a custom post
-❯ 2) follow all from suggested
+❯ 3) follow all from suggested
-❯ 3) exit
+❯ 4) exit
 ```

 ## Built With